thecmdrunner/quick-vm/docs/stealth-vm.md

 4. You might notice some performance degradation in the Stealth VM
 5. Having a separate installation of Windows apart from normal Windows VM is encouraged.
 6. Sometimes running a kernel older than the recent Windows Update might cause a bootloop of the VM.
 So either only enable security updates ([use this](https://github.com/thegamerhat/win-debloat))
+7. Debloating Windows is beneficial as it won't have as much overhead.

 ## 🚀 Getting Started
 - Select `Advanced Setup` and go to `Select a Custom VM Profile`